-This is the most widely used product and consists simply of sand mixed with cement and water to a semi dry consistency such that it can be shovelled, trowelled and levelled in to place.
-It can be delivered from a factory or mixed on site, the size of job will determine this.
+Sand/cement screeds are the most widely used product and consist simply of sand mixed with cement and water to a semi-dry consistency such that it can be shovelled, trowelled and levelled into place.
+It can be delivered from a factory or mixed on-site, the size of the job will determine this.

 Gypsum (aka anhydrite or calcium sulphate) based flowing screeds with trade names such as GYVLON and GYPSOL flow readily from a pump and can be placed much faster than traditional screeds – up to 1500m2 in a day.
 Placing requires simply moving the pump pipe around and using a dapple bar from an upright position.
 They give a smooth, even surface and have good thermal conductivity.
 Despite the inherently high water content they rarely crack or curl.

-Secondly a gypsum based screed has a surface laitance, flaky laminate material which has to be sanded off prior to applying floor coverings.
-Thirdly this screed type should not be used under wet rooms as if water were to penetrate in to it the screed would blister and disintegrate like wall plaster does after a flood.
-Lastly gypsum based products when damp are not compatible with cement based tile adhesives and as such will require priming (twice) before laying tiles with cement based adhesives.
+Secondly, a gypsum-based screed has a surface laitance, flaky laminate material which has to be sanded off prior to applying floor coverings.
+Thirdly this screed type should not be used under wet rooms as if water were to penetrate into it the screed would blister and disintegrate as wall plaster does after a flood.
+Lastly, gypsum-based products when damp is not compatible with cement-based tile adhesives and as such will require priming (twice) before laying tiles with cement-based adhesives.

-If you are looking for a UK manufactured quality assured cement based liquid screed then Longfloor is a respected brand www.longfloor.co.uk .
+If you are looking for the UK manufactured quality assured cement based liquid screed then Longfloor is a respected brand www.longfloor.co.uk.
 Its binder is made in Matlock, Derbyshire based on the high purity limestone powder quarried and milled by independent company Longcliffe.
 Stockists, normally suppliers of ready mixed concrete, are located around the country.
-For enquiries please contact us on 01629 540284 or e-mail us at firstname.lastname@example.org.
+For enquiries please contact us on 01629 540284 or e-mail us at email@example.com.